Paul G. Goebel: Dedication Day at Ohio Stadium

-The tradition of the #1 jersey at Michigan
+Tradition of the #1 jersey at Michigan

 Goebel was particularly adept as a pass receiver.
 A 1923 wire service report in the Capital Times noted that Goebel was "considered one of the best ends in the country and his work on receiving forward passes hasn't been excelled on the gridiron."
 In what would become a tradition at Michigan 60 years later, Goebel was the first All-American receiver at Michigan to wear the #1 jersey.
 Others to follow that tradition are Anthony Carter, Derrick Alexander, David Terrell, and Braylon Edwards.

-The death of Bernard Kirk
+Death of Bernard Kirk

 Across the field from right end Goebel, Bernard Kirk played left end for the Wolverines in 1921 and 1922.
 Kirk was a talented player who was set to graduate with Goebel in 1923.
 However, Kirk was fatally injured in an automobile accident on December 17, 1922, and died six days later.
 Goebel was a pall-bearer along with Harry Kipke, Frank Steketee, and other Michigan football players at Kirk's funeral in Ypsilanti, Michigan.
 Kirk had been a popular figure, and his funeral was covered widely in the national press, with Michigan Governor Alex Groesbeck, U-M President Marion LeRoy Burton, and the coaches of the Big Ten Conference football teams all in attendance.

 Goebel also served years later as a pall bearer at the funeral of his coach, Fielding H. Yost, in August 1946.